 - Magistrate will take up the application and order the Protection Officer [read sec 2(n)] to conduct mediation at court-appointed mediation center to see the possibility of a compromise and also to fill 3 ready-made forms called as Domestic Incident Reports (DIR forms).

 - Protection Officer, who is the District Welfare Officer, will issue a notice to all the people named and identified in the application.

 - Purpose: Mentioned as above.

-- What happens there: Lot of emotional drama, oral diarrhoea, convincing words followed by intermittent threats of 498A IPC case by the so-called Protection Officer.
+- What happens there: Lot of emotional drama, oral diarrhoea, convincing words followed by intermittent threats of 498A IPC case by the so-called Protection Officer/other service providers.

 - What to do: Keep your calmest best self and don’t overreact, nor let parents over-react.
 If you are capable and confident, ensure a audio/video recording of the session is made discreetly.
 If you have doubts, DO NOT DO IT.
 More valuable tips here.

 - Apart from husband, other family members who are implicated in this case, may become liable to the reliefs mentioned in the Act, based on the Complainant proving their acts of domestic violence.
 Maintenance component, under Monetary Reliefs alone, is the whole and sole responsibility of husband.

 - There are various reliefs [AP] may seek under the various sections.
 Do no worry about property getting taken over or similar issues.
 No ‘ownership transfer’ of any such property takes place.
 Only temporary residence may be ordered which one can oppose and offer similar alternative accommodation.
 Many idiots hope and try to extort money/property via Domestic Violence complaint.
 They remain idiotic fools.